-Growing season conditions experienced by the 2022 U.S. crop could be characterized by warm and dry conditions from May into September.
-These conditions accelerated the crop's maturation and permitted a timely harvest, which likely benefited the quality of the corn assembled for export during the 2022/2023 marketing year.
-Reflecting this impact, the average aggregate quality of the corn samples tested for the 2022/2023 U.S. Grains Council Corn Export Cargo Quality Report (2022/2023 Export Cargo Report) was better than or equal to U.S. No. 2 on all grade factors, with higher test weight and whole kernels and lower stress cracks than the 5YA1.
-In addition, only two samples tested above the U.S. Food and Drug Administration (FDA) action level for aflatoxin, and all samples tested below the FDA's advisory level for deoxynivalenol (DON) or vomitoxin.
-The following are notable U.S. Aggregate quality attributes from the 2022/2023 export samples.
+Growing season conditions experienced by the 2023 U.S. crop could be characterized by a timely planting, prompt but uneven crop emergence, scarce rains at pollination time and heat and drought during the grain-filling period.
+These conditions were followed by a rapid dry-down which permitted a timely harvest and likely maintained the quality of the corn assembled for export during the 2023/2024 marketing year.
+Reflecting this impact, the average aggregate quality of the corn samples tested for the 2023/2024 U.S. Grains Council Corn Export Cargo Quality Report (2023/2024 Export Cargo Report) was better than or equal to U.S. No. 2 on all grade factors, with higher test weight and whole kernels and lower broken corn and foreign material (BCFM) and total damage compared to the 5YA1.
+However, the hot and dry conditions late in the growing season may have contributed to the increased stress cracks found in this year's samples.
+In addition, all samples tested below the U.S. Food and Drug Administration (FDA) action level for aflatoxin and the FDA's advisory level for deoxynivalenol (DON) or vomitoxin.
+The following are notable U.S. Aggregate quality attributes from the 2023/2024 export samples.